There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 Another option you have is to use more oil and shallow fry the pork belly pieces.
 This will dry the meat out but crisp the skin up beautifully.

-(It’s not the healthiest option mind).
+(but it’s not the healthiest option).

-It will only work with slices or smaller bits of pork, and you need to stand by the stove attending to the meat.
+Results: I’m a big fan of pan-frying pork belly.
+You get succulent meat and a crunch on the skin without dissecting the belly.
+But it will only work with slices or smaller bits of pork, and you need to stand by the stove attending to the meat.

 Reheating pork belly in the air fryer

-- Preheat the air fryer to 350°F/180°C.
+- Set the air fryer to 350°F/180°C.

 - Sprinkle the meat with some water or stock, avoid getting any on the skin.